Ingefast/small_RNA_analyser/README.md

 Two common basic analyses are presented here as examples.

 ## 1. Checking data structure and replicability in the data set.
 Multivariate analysis and correlogram.
-With **sRNA.correlogram_plotter.r** it is possible to analyse the table **total_table.size_24.genes.txt** to plot the correlation between particular sRNA expression values across all the samples.
+With **`sRNA.correlogram_plotter.r`** it is possible to analyse the table **`total_table.size_24.genes.txt`** to plot the correlation between particular sRNA expression values across all the samples.
 This is a good way to check for deviant samples and assess replicability.
 A scatterplot in the lower diagonal panel is presented and Pearson correlation coefficients in the upper panel (Figure 2B).
-The script **sRNA.ordination_analyser.r** performs a multivariate analysis using the same  input table to evaluate the similarities between samples.
+The script **s`RNA.ordination_analyser.r`** performs a multivariate analysis using the same  input table to evaluate the similarities between samples.
 By default the samples are ordinated with Nonmetric multidimensional scaling (NMDS) as implemented in the R library vegan (Figure 2C).
 Principal component analysis (PCA) and redundancy analysis (RDA) are also available as alternative ordination approaches.

 ![This is an image](/images/figure1.png)

 *Figure 1*.
 (A) bedGraph files of a wildtype in *Capsella* for different sRNA sizes.
 (B) Correlogram of 24nt sRNA values over genes in three conditions with two replicates each.
 (C) NMDS diagram of the same dataset.

 ## 2. sRNA size distribution over over genes and transposable elements.
 Understanding the role of sRNA of particular sizes on the expression of genes and TEs is central in any sRNA study.
-The script **sRNA.size_distribution_plotter.r** plots the abundance (RPM) of sRNA reads of different sizes over selected genomic features (genes and TEs).
-Inputs are the previously generated **gene.reads.txt** and **te.reads.txt** files.
-Additionally, a file with total number of mapped reads for each sample has to be created manually (**read_n_baseline.txt**) in order to establish a baseline for normalisation,
+The script **`sRNA.size_distribution_plotter.r`** plots the abundance (RPM) of sRNA reads of different sizes over selected genomic features (genes and TEs).
+Inputs are the previously generated **`gene.reads.txt`** and **`te.reads.txt`** files.
+Additionally, a file with total number of mapped reads for each sample has to be created manually (**`read_n_baseline.txt`**) in order to establish a baseline for normalisation,

 ```
 sample_name	mapped